Disentangling Core and Edge Mechanisms of the Density Limit in DIII-D Negative Triangularity Plasmas: Experimental Arrangement

 \section{Experimental Arrangement}

-This study presents a systematic investigation of density limits in NT plasmas conducted on the DIII-D tokamak \cite{luxonDesignRetrospectiveDIIID2002}, with auxiliary heating power systematically varied between discharges using neutral beam injection (NBI).
-All experiments employed a lower single-null configuration with an open divertor geometry, with the ion $\mathbf{B} \times \nabla \mathbf{B}$ drift directed away from the primary divertor, as illustrated in Fig.~\ref{fig:cross_section}.
-The plasma shape was characterized by negative triangularity at both top and bottom regions ($\delta_\text{top} = -0.3$ and $\delta_\text{bot} = -0.62$), moderate elongation ($\kappa \approx 1.3$), and an edge safety factor of $q_{95} = 4.1$.
+The experiment was conducted on the DIII-D tokamak \cite{luxonDesignRetrospectiveDIIID2002}, with auxiliary heating power provided by neutral beam injection (NBI) and varied between discharges.
+All discharges employed a lower single-null configuration with an open divertor geometry, and the ion $\mathbf{B} \times \nabla \mathbf{B}$ drift was directed away from the primary divertor, as illustrated in Fig.~\ref{fig:cross_section}.
+The plasma shape was characterized by negative triangularity at both the top and bottom ($\delta_\text{top} = -0.3$ and $\delta_\text{bot} = -0.62$), elongation ($\kappa \approx 1.3$), and an edge safety factor of $q_{95} = 4.1$.
 This paper focuses specifically on discharges with toroidal field $B_t = 2.0$ T and plasma current $I_p = 0.6$ MA.
-Additional experiments exploring different plasma current and toroidal field combinations were also conducted during the campaign and will be reported separately \cite{sauterDensityLimitHigh}.
-In each discharge, plasma density was gradually increased via gas puffing from the top of the mainchamber until disruption occurred.
-Consistent with the characteristic behavior of NT plasmas, no edge localized modes were observed in any discharge throughout the experimental campaign.
+Additional experiments exploring different plasma current and toroidal field combinations are reported in an accompanying paper \cite{sauterOperationGreenwaldDensity2025}.
+In each discharge, plasma density was gradually increased via gas puffing from the top of the mainchamber.
+Consistent with the behavior of NT plasmas, no edge localized modes were observed in any discharge.

-A range of diagnostic systems were employed to monitor the evolving plasma state, including its equilibrium profiles, the distribution of radiated power, and the characteristics of turbulent fluctuations.
-Figure~\ref{fig:cross_section} also identifies the locations of key diagnostics utilized for measurements throughout these experiments.

-Electron density and temperature in the main chamber were measured using the Thomson scattering (TS) system \cite{carlstromThomsonScatteringMeasurements2018}.
-The electron density, temperature, and fluxes on the divertor targets were measured using fixed Langmuir probes \cite{watkinsHighHeatFlux2008}.
-Additionally, a profile reflectometer \cite{zengFastAutomatedAnalysis2006} was used to provide high-resolution measurements of electron density.